Dwyane Wade: Statue

 In January 2024, the Heat announced that they were going to unveil a statue of Wade in front of Kaseya Center later that year.
 The statue was unveiled on October 27, 2024, and was universally panned by fans and critics, who negatively compared its appearance to Laurence Fishburne and the discourse around the unveiling to the bust of Cristiano Ronaldo created by Emanuel Santos in 2017.
 The Atlantic described Wade's statue as "the worst statue in the history of sports".
 Charles Barkley said that although the statue was "a great honor", it was ugly and should be taken down.

+Dwyane Wade Boulevard

+In July 2026, the Chicago suburb of Robbins, Illinois, where Wade grew up, officially renamed Claire Boulevard to Dwyane Wade Boulevard.
+The occasion was marked with a community block party on July 26th to mark 'Dwyane Wade Day'.